 • Please consider whether you should have a fire if you can't protect the grass or fragile machair.

-• There's no need for a massive ‘white man’s’ bonfire - the Native American Indians have a saying - "Indian, he build small fire.
+• There's no need for a massive ‘white man’s’ bonfire - the Native American Indians have a saying - "Indian, he builds a small fire.
 Keep warm.
-White man, he build great big fire - he keep warm carrying wood".
+White man, he builds a great big fire - he keeps warm carrying wood".

 • Be sure to burn everything down to ash before leaving the site (fuel can and does spark back up again if the conditions are right) - water the area well - if you aren't prepared to put your hand in the remains, it isn't wet enough.
 Clear all stones and ash.

 • If you do find the desecration wrought by other's poor outdoor practice, remove the stones, clear the ashes as best you can and roughen the surface of the burned area to help the grass re-establish.